Chicago Whiplash & Neck Injury Lawyer

 To figure out if you have a pinched nerve, your physician may use an MRI, electromyography, or a nerve conduct study.
 The latter two both include using electrical impulses to determine the electrical activity in your muscles or nerves.
 Treatment generally involves mild pain killers or corticosteroids to minimize pain and inflammation.
 Physical therapy is commonly prescribed, however, if the issue doesn’t improve over time, surgery may be necessary.

 Contact a Chicago Whiplash & Neck Injuries Lawyer

-An experienced car injury attorney at Staver Accident Injury Lawyers, P.C., P.C. will explain your rights, build a strong argument in support of your claim, and negotiate with insurance companies to help secure the maximum compensation available for your case.
+An experienced car crash lawyer at Staver Accident Injury Lawyers, P.C., P.C. will explain your rights, build a strong argument in support of your claim, and negotiate with insurance companies to help secure the maximum compensation available for your case.
 We have over a decade of experience representing accident victims in Chicago and we are prepared to guide you through every step of the process.

 To learn more about how we can help, contact us today at (312) 236-2900 for a free case evaluation.